August: Osage County: Act one

-Act Two
+Act two

 Several days later.
 The family has come from Beverly's funeral.
 Violet spends a quiet moment alone in Beverly's office, bitterly reproaching him for leaving her, and takes some more pills.
 Before the memorial dinner prepared for the family by Johnna, several family arguments and scenes arise.
 Ivy and Barbara's sister Karen has flown in from Florida with her new fiancé and can talk about nothing except her wedding plans, distressing Barbara.
-During an argument with her mother and Mattie Fae, Ivy unwittingly confesses that she is seeing someone romantically but refuses to say who.
+During an argument with her mother and Mattie Fae, Ivy unwittingly confesses that she is seeing someone romantically but refuses to say whom.
 Mattie Fae and Charlie's son Little Charles has overslept and missed the funeral.
 His father is sympathetic but Mattie Fae is, as usual, rude to and critical of her son.
 Karen's fiancé Steve discovers that Jean is a pot-smoker and offers to share his stash with her, lewdly flirting with the teenaged girl.
 In a private moment, it is revealed that Ivy's lover is actually Little Charles, her first cousin.

 Dinner is served, and Violet begins insulting and needling all of her family members.
 After inappropriately discussing Beverly's will at the table, she cruelly exposes Barbara and Bill's separation.
 When Barbara starts to fight back, Violet tauntingly reveals the full extent of her addiction, and the tensions develop into a violent confrontation, culminating in Barbara physically attacking her mother.
 After family members separate them, Barbara takes control of the situation, ordering that the family raid the house to discover all of Violet's hiding places for her pills.